 Major retailers, Target Corp.
-(NYSE:TGTC) and Wal-Mart Stores Inc. (NYSE:WMTC) are determined to take on e-commerce giant Amazon.com Inc. (NASDAQ:AMZNC) this holiday season for a share of what is expected to be an almost $95 billion buying binge.
+(NYSE:TGTB) and Wal-Mart Stores Inc. (NYSE:WMTC) are determined to take on e-commerce giant Amazon.com Inc. (NASDAQ:AMZND) this holiday season for a share of what is expected to be an almost $95 billion buying binge.

 According to research firm, eMarketer, this would put online shopping’s share of total holiday buying over the 10% mark for the first time ever.